Top Tips for a Brilliant Application

 June 15, 2017 10:05 am

 Have you been thinking of submitting an application to Teach For Australia’s Leadership Development Program?
-Our Round 2 deadline is June 25, 2017, so there’s still time to submit an application!
+Our applications will open on February 12th, 2018.

 We recruit outstanding individuals with academic expertise as well as a range of skills and experience and support them to be stellar teachers and leaders.
 But anyone who scores above our benchmark for eight key competencies will be extended an offer – so it’s important to know how to showcase your skills and experience in your application.